Opengist

 Opengist lets you quickly publish a code excerpt, configuration, technical note or small set of files without creating a full Git repository.
 The service is useful for public, unlisted or private snippets, short demonstrations and exchanges between developers, system administrators or advanced users.

 It is a good tool when you need sharing that is more structured than a temporary paste, but lighter than a full project in a software forge.
 It is especially relevant for minimal examples, reusable commands and technical notes that may evolve over time.
+It also makes it easier to keep small technical fragments accessible without turning every snippet into a full repository.

 Quick facts